-The Town has operated under the Commissioner-Mayor form of government since incorporation in 1955.
+The Town of Redington Shores has operated under the Commissioner-Mayor form of government since incorporation in 1955.
 Policy making and legislative authority are vested in a governing Commission consisting of the mayor and four other members all elected on a non-partisan basis.
 The Mayor appoints the heads of various departments.
 Commission members serve two-year terms, with two members elected every other year.
-The mayor is elected for a three-year term.
-The mayor is elected at large; the remaining commission members are elected by district.
+The Mayor is elected for a three-year term.
+The Mayor is elected at large; the remaining commission members are elected by district.
+During fiscal year 2022, a Town Administrator was hired to manage the day-to-day operations of the Town and reports to the Commission.